 Questrade offers a well-crafted industry unique ‘democratic pricing’ stock trading commission: 1¢ per share with a minimum charge of $4.95/trade and a ceiling maximum commission charge of $9.95 — ideal for long-term investors.
-Active traders (or anyone at any time) have the alternative option of trading stocks for as low as 95¢ per share (options for $6.95 + 75¢ per contract) by simply subscribing to one of Questrade’s several advanced market data plans.
+Active traders (or anyone at any time) have the alternative option of 1¢ per share (1¢ minimum / $6.95 maximum), or a $4.95 flat stock commission charge — ideal for high volume share trades.
+Options investing for these active users come with an attractively low $6.95 + 75¢ per contract.
+And the process of enrolling into this alternative program simply involves subscribing to one of Questrade’s several advanced market data plans.
 This should be glanced at again!
 It is not a typo!
 Questrade offers the cheapest trades in all of Canada.
 Their price point is so impressive that it actually encourages new and/or small investors to jump in and take part in the investment game while also enticing disgruntled active traders of other brokerage firms to transfer in (at no charge).
 They make it abundantly clear that they don’t charge setup fees, annual fees, nor inactivity fees* on any of their services which is a welcome change to the industry norm.

 They offer several types of accounts: